appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/cloud-providers/azure.md

 - Select the Subscription and Resource group for your needs.

-- Enter an virtual machine name in the "Instance details" field.
+- Enter a virtual machine name in the "Instance details" field.
 For example, "My-Appcircle-Server".

 - Choose which region you want the server to be in.